 Written by Danielle Johns

-As we approach the end of the year, that also means it's time for most biopharmaceutical and medical device companies to start planning next year's marketing strategy.
+As we enter 2022, it’s time for most biopharmaceutical and medical device companies to start planning their marketing strategy.

 While COVID-19 is the big question mark for 2022, here are four tips life sciences companies should keep in mind as they begin to pull together their marketing plan: